Microsoft 365 integration (formally Smart Calendar)

 How long does Condeco keep the information?

-Booking information is deleted from storage once a booking end time has passed.
+Booking information is deleted from storage when a booking end time has passed.
 Condeco only stores information for bookings in the future.

 How are bookings created in Condeco?

-Who can access the backend of the Condeco Smart Calendar service?
+Who can access the backend of the Condeco Microsoft 365 integration service?

-Only the Condeco Systems team can access the backend of the Smart Calendar service.
+Only the Condeco Systems team can access the backend of the Microsoft 365 integration service.
 Within the team, access is further controlled by a well-defined process.

 How can I see what Condeco has accessed?